top of page

 Preparatory phase: Alongside a more standard process of literature review and methods preparation, I have carried out an explicitly cross-disciplinary learning exercise.
 Social policy research has much to learn from other areas and disciplines in terms of methods innovation.

-Research strands 1 and 2: These strands are focused on developing improved and new qualitative methods tools to understand the functioning of the social security system and how it can be improved.
+Research strands 1 and 2: These strands are focused on developing improved and new qualitative methods tools to understand the functioning of the social security system from the perspective of disabled people and people living with a long term health condition.
 Key topics include: how aspects of conditionality are navigated, how income (in)adequacy is achieved, processes of assessment, communication within the system, and claimant control and ‘voice’ within the system.

 Research strand 3: This strand of work sits across strands 1 and 2 and prototypes and implements participatory approaches within which strands 1 and 2 are embedded, drawing on existing models of good practice, and spanning to consider every stage of the research process.